RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Introduction

 To address the above problems, we propose RoboGPT-R1, a two-stage training framework designed to enhance robotic planning with small-scale models.
-In contrast to the SFT stage, which learns predefined answers, Group Relative Policy Optimization (GRPO) algorithm explores optimal solutions, addressing the shortcomings of SFT in generalization, task understanding, spatial perception, and planning consistency~\cite{sft-memory}.
-Moreover, in the second-stage RL training, unlike conventional RL approaches in reasoning tasks that typically rely on sparse or single-point accuracy rewards, our method introduces a rule-based variable reward function specifically designed for long-horizon embodied reasoning and planning.
+In contrast to the SFT stage, which learns predefined answers, the Group Relative Policy Optimization (GRPO) algorithm explores optimal solutions, addressing the shortcomings of SFT in generalization, task understanding, spatial perception, and planning consistency~\cite{sft-memory}.
+Moreover, in second-stage RL training, unlike conventional RL approaches in reasoning tasks that typically rely on sparse or single-point accuracy rewards, our method introduces a rule-based variable reward function specifically designed for long-horizon embodied reasoning and planning.
 This reward function consists of two complementary components: a format reward and an accuracy reward.
-As illustrated in Fig.~\ref{fig:framework}, the format reward integrates multiple dimensions, including structural completeness of reasoning, action type correctness and action validity.
+As illustrated in Fig.~\ref{fig:framework}, the format reward integrates multiple dimensions, including structural completeness of reasoning, action type correctness, and action validity.
 The accuracy reward is based on the longest common subsequence (LCS) between predicted and reference action sequences, effectively preserving action order and enhancing long-horizon performance.

 The results on EmbodiedBench~\cite{EmbodiedBench} show that RoboGPT-R1 significantly outperforms GPT-4o-mini and is competitive with closed-source models such as GPT-4o and Gemini-2.0-flash.
-Furthermore, its performance significantly surpasses open-source models like Llama-3.2-90B, achieving a 23.33\% higher overall score.
-Compared to the previous state-of-the-art, it yields a 20.33\% improvement.
+Furthermore, its performance surpasses open-source models like Llama-3.2-90B, achieving a 23.33\% higher overall score.
+Compared to the previous state-of-the-art~\cite{REBP}, it yields a 20.33\% improvement.
 On long-horizon tasks, it leads with an accuracy of 50\%, demonstrating the superior reasoning capabilities of small models.